Lenny Curry

-Leonard Boyd Curry (born July 19, 1970) is an American politician, accountant, and businessman serving as the 8th mayor of Jacksonville, Florida.
-He assumed office on July 1, 2015, after defeating incumbent Alvin Brown in the city's 2015 mayoral election.
+Leonard Boyd Curry (born July 19, 1970) is an American politician, accountant, and businessman who served as the 8th mayor of Jacksonville, Florida, from 2015 to 2023 after defeating then-incumbent Alvin Brown in the city's 2015 mayoral election.
 He was re-elected in 2019.
 A Republican, Curry formerly served as chairman of the Republican Party of Florida and co-founded the professional services firm ICX Group.

 Early life and education

-Curry was born in Key West.
+Curry was born in Key West to parents Linda and Roy Curry.
 He later grew up in Middleburg, Florida and graduated from Middleburg High School.
 Curry began his higher education at St. Johns River Community College, then transferred to the University of Florida and graduated summa cum laude with a degree in accounting.

 Career

 From 1994 to 2002, he practiced as a certified public accountant at PricewaterhouseCoopers.
 In 2002, he co‐founded a Jacksonville-based professional services firm, ICX Group Inc., providing finance and accounting consulting, executive recruiting, and staffing services.

 On June 3, 2014, Curry filed to run in the Jacksonville mayoral election in 2015.
 He said he decided to enter the race because beginning in late 2012 and early 2013, he began hearing about leadership troubles under incumbent Democratic mayor Alvin Brown.

 In the blanket primary election on March 24, 2015, Curry received 38.40% of votes while Mayor Brown received 42.64% of the votes out of a field of other candidates, thus necessitating a runoff election between them as the top two vote receivers.
 Curry defeated Brown in the runoff election on May 19, 2015 with 51.31% of the vote to Brown's 48.69%.

 On March 19, 2019, Curry was re-elected to a second term as mayor of Jacksonville in the 2019 election.
 His major competitor was Anna Brosche, who earned 24% of the vote, while Curry got 58%.
 He won a majority of the votes in the blanket primary, and was therefore re-elected without a runoff election.

 Curry had co-chaired the Jacksonville host committee for the 2020 Republican National Convention, which was, for a period, planned to be held in Jacksonville.